pebble-tree/node-foundationdb/README.md

 }) // returns a promise.
 ```

 > Note: You must set the FDB API version before using this library.
+You can specify any version number less than or equal to the version of FDB you are using in your cluster.
 If in doubt, set to the version of FoundationDB you have installed.

 # API